-Due to food injustice in the Pajaro Valley community members, primarily Latinx farm workers and their families, suffer from chronic health issues.
-Many of these farmworkers in Pajaro Valley are living in food deserts.
-Food deserts are impoverished areas without access to fresh produce due to the lack of wholesome food providers like grocery stores and farmers’ markets.
-Mesa Verde Gardens administers garden spaces for farmworker families to grow their own produce.
+It’s unjust Pajaro Valley community members, primarily Latinx farm workers and their families, suffer from chronic health issues due to food insecurity.
+Many of these farmworkers in Pajaro Valley are living in food prisons (aka food deserts).
+Food prisons (food deserts) are impoverished areas without access to fresh produce because the neighborhoods lack wholesome food providers like grocery stores and farmers’ markets.
+In other words the neighborhoods are full of fast food restaurants, liquor stores, and convenient stores.
+Mesa Verdes Gardens is administering garden spaces for farmworker families to grow their own produce.

 “CAN’s Growing Justice project, empowers youth & MVG gardeners to understand the interrelated challenges of food insecurity, violence & poor environmental quality; assess the significance of community gardens; and gain practical skills that empower them to advocate for & spearhead changes in their community.” -CAN (Growing Justice)